Cercain/ImprovedCommandEssence/ImprovedCommandEssense/README.md

 * Add a toggle for the teleporter boss item drops of the same rarity to all contain the same options
 * Add a toggle for boss items dropped via Trophy Hunter's Tricorn to drop as the boss item instead of a Command Essence

+## Contact for bugs and suggestions

+Lilly.Varous#7620 on Discord